grammyjs/website/site/docs/plugins/auto-retry.md

 ```

 You can use `retryOnInternalServerErrors` to include all other internal server errors by Telegram (status code >= 500) in the above procedure.
-Those errros will be retried immediately, but they also respect the `maxRetryAttempts` option.
+Those errors will be retried immediately, but they also respect the `maxRetryAttempts` option.

 ## Plugin Summary